-Academic Expectations
+• Academic Expectations

-- O Homework usually begins in Grade 3 or 4 with occasional short assignments.
+• Homework usually begins in Grade 3 or 4 with occasional short assignments.
 From grade 5 on, homework will be given on a regular basis.
 Please help ensure that homework arrives at school in a timely manner until your child has gained enough responsibility to do so on their own.
-By middle school (Grades 6-8), students, not their parents, are expected to take primary responsibility for speaking with teachers around matters of missed notes and assignments, assistance, or extensions. - End-of-Year Reports are prepared by grades teachers with great care, and include a detailed annual report of each student's progress.
-These reports will be available through by late June.
-Therefore, you may be required to log into BigSIS in order to view your reports.
-You may also request a printed copy to be mailed or picked up in either office.
+By middle school (Grades 6-8), students, not their parents, are expected to take primary responsibility for speaking with teachers around matters of missed notes and assignments, assistance, or extensions.

+End-of-Year Reports are prepared by grades teachers with great care, and include a detailed annual report of each student's progress.
+These reports will be available by late June and will be emailed, you may also request a printed copy to be mailed or picked up in either office.
 These annual reports are written for parents and should not be read by or to the student.
 During the last semester of Grade 7 through Grade 8, the teachers will assign letter grades along with an end-of-semester report to submit for high school applications.